mirandamorton1/ProReadmeGenerator/README.md

   * [Tests](#test)
   * [Questions](#questions)
   ### Installation:
-  Notes about the install:
+  Notes about the install:example 2
   ### Usage
-  in order to use this app: to thd
+  In order to use this app: exapmle 3
   ### License:
-  This project is licensed under:
+  This project is licensed under: MIT
-  ## Contributors:
+  ### Contributors: NA
-  ##Tests:
+  ### Tests:
-  To test this app:
+  To test this app: example 4
-  ## Questions:
+  ### Questions:
   If you have any questions regarding this app, feel free to contact me:
+  My GitHub profile can be found here: (github.com/mirandamorton1)
+  You can email me at: janedoe@hotmail.com